 On the off chance that you’ve made it this far but you’re exhausted just thinking about the time required to do it yourself, a variety of ready-made bat shelters are available to provide instant gratification.
-You can purchase one directly from Gempler’s or from Plow & Hearth.
+You can purchase one via Amazon or directly from Plow & Hearth.

 Keep in mind that you will have more success if you can provide a welcoming area with plenty of flowering perennials and fruit trees that attract the insects that they like to eat, in a warm location near a water source, placed high out of reach of predators.

 Large Wood Bat House, available from Plow & Hearth